Pass It Along

-"Pass It Along" is a song by English rock band Chumbawamba, taken from their 2000 studio album What You See Is What You Get.
+"Pass It Along" is a song by English rock band Chumbawamba, taken from their 2000 studio album WYSIWYG.
 The song mocks gated communities and a lack of public spaces, as well as Microsoft and its founder, Bill Gates.
 Its chorus is based on the Microsoft slogan "Where do you want to go today?"
 The song was originally released as a CD single in 2000 in Europe and the United States, and met with favorable critical reception.
-In 2001, the group released a remix of the song as a free digital download; the new version included samples from numerous pop songs and public figures.
+In October 2000, the group released a free digital download the song's "MP3 Mix", a critique of musicians who opposed file sharing.
+It drew attention for its samples of songs by Madonna, John Lennon, Metallica, Elvis Presley, and Eminem.

 In 2002, General Motors paid the group between $70,000 and $100,000 for the right to use the song in a television commercial for the Pontiac Vibe.
-Chumbawamba, despite having turned down some previous song-rights offers, accepted the payment from GM, and then donated the money to two consumer advocacy groups which dedicated the money to launching anti-GM information campaigns.
+Chumbawamba, despite having turned down some previous song-rights offers, accepted the payment from GM, and then donated the money to two consumer advocacy groups which dedicated the money to anti-GM information campaigns.

-Composition
+Composition and release

+Album version

-"Pass It Along" is performed in the time signature of 4/4, and its tempo is 90 beats per minute.
+The original album version of "Pass It Along" is performed in the time signature of 4/4, with a tempo of 90 beats per minute.
 They recorded the single edit of the song at "Shabbey Road Studios" in May 2000.
 The group was inspired to write the song, which criticizes gated communities, after reading City of Quartz, a book about Los Angeles.
 In the liner notes for WYSIWYG, they elaborated on their inspiration for the song, lamenting the lack of public spaces.
-The song’s chorus mocks Microsoft’s "Where do you want to go today?" slogan.
+The song's chorus mocks Microsoft's "Where do you want to go today?" slogan.

 Billboard reported that the song, along with "WWW Dot", "address(es) the growing influence of the Internet and the need to ensure its positive application."
 In keeping with their criticisms of Microsoft and Bill Gates, the group originally sought to have the cover of the song's parent album, WYSIWYG, feature a photo of Gates being hit in the face by a pie; the label ultimately overruled them.
 In a review of WYSIWYG, AllMusic’s Stephen Thomas Erlewine deemed the song’s lyrics, along with those of other tracks on the album, "a little obvious."